GpaDoctor/PythonJamfHKIS/README.md

 Specify the path in main.py.                                    xlsx_file_path = the_path
 Change the endpoint in the pro.py file                          endpoint = "/api/preview/mdm/commands"

+All computers have to be within a prestage enrollement in order to run.
+If not, please add them in the prestage, then erase device manually.
+Beware to skip account creation in account settings.
+Under Local User Account Type

 Run the main.py and you are good to go.